This post may contain affiliate links. For more information, read my disclosure policy.

 You’ll also see it added to angel food cake and meringue cookies, because those call for beating lots of egg whites.

 You’ll notice that all of my sugar cookie recipes contain cream of tartar.
-It started with a Land O’ Lakes recipe for cutout sugar cookies that I started making years ago and when I created my own perfect sugar cookie recipe I used it as well (without even knowing why!)
+It started with a Land O’ Lakes recipe for cutout sugar cookies that I started making years ago and when I created my own sugar cookie recipe I used it as well (without even knowing why!)

 Combining cream of tartar with baking soda creates baking powder (learn all about baking powder and baking soda).
 Baking soda is important in cookies to give them a chewiness (baking powder would make them cake-like) so when you want a bit of both worlds, you add cream of tartar with the baking soda.
-Since cream of tartar prevents sugar from crystalizing, it helps aids in giving the cookies a softness that you wouldn’t get with plain old baking soda.
+Since it prevents sugar from crystalizing, it helps aids in giving the cookies a softness that you wouldn’t get with plain old baking soda.